kinueng/sew-calc/README.md

 # sew-calc
-Calculator for sewing and quilting
+Free calculator for sewing and quilting without all the clutter and advertisements